kscharpf/drlnd_p1_navigation/README.md

 `ddqn_per.pkl` training history from the Double DQN + PER architecture.
 `dueling_dqn.pkl` training history from the Dueling DQN architecture.
 `dueling_dqn_per.pkl` training history from the Dueling DQN + PER architecture.
 `Report.ipynb` final project report jupyter notebook.
 `Report.pdf` final project report in pdf format.

+### External Sources
+A clean room Prioritized Experience Replay implementation was deemed excessive for the purposes of this project.
+Instead, I have used the MIT licensed OpenAI baseline to provide this service as noted above.
+The same source that provides the PER buffer also provides the bog standard replay buffer so that was used although a clean room implementation of that is straightforward.